matplo/pshower/README.md

 ./scripts/build_dglap.sh

-# DGLAP:
+# DGLAP/DN

-Original DGLAP shower code by Duff Neill;
+- Original DGLAP shower code by Duff Neill;
-Some modifications by Felix Ringer
+- Some modifications by Felix Ringer
-Some code fixes and swig-pythonization by matplo
+- Some code fixes and swig-pythonization by matplo